Miele canister vacuum cleaner

 Where deep carpets or persistent pet hair are concerned, Miele offers models capable of greater suction intensity to reach embedded dirt.
 In cordless or bagless formats, you may see the same or superior performance if the vacuum’s cyclonic technology and electrobrush system are matched correctly with the motor.

 High suction is particularly beneficial for homes with pets, where fur and dander can easily get trapped in carpet fibers.
 Yet not every task demands the maximum setting.
-Many Miele vacuum cleaners include adjustable power controls so you can fine-tune your suction level, and our Guard L1 Comfort XL can even detect the surface and apply the correct level of suction automatically.
+Many Miele vacuum cleaners include adjustable power controls so you can fine-tune your suction level, and our Guard L1 Electro can even detect the surface and apply the correct level of suction automatically.

 This approach extends a cordless vacuum’s battery life and ensures that a canister vacuum makes efficient use of its motor.